messyandmagneticassistant/mags-assistant/docs/fulfillment.md

 3. **Icon bundle (`src/fulfillment/icons.ts`)**
    - Reads `config/icon-library.json` to reuse existing icons whenever possible.
    - For missing slots, generates a simple SVG icon aligned to the requested tone and saves it to `/icons/` in the Drive workspace.
+   - Adds 2–3 "Write Your Own" blank magnets (up to 10 when configured) with dashed borders whenever the bundle's `include_blanks` toggle is enabled.
    - Produces a `manifest.json` that lists every icon, origin (library vs generated), and Drive links.

 4. **Schedule kit (`src/fulfillment/schedule.ts`)**